 In addition to SDRLs, and the data required by SDRLs, Seller will provide Product Use Information at Boeing’s request.
-“Product Use Information” means Seller’s data directly related to the use and support of Aircraft and Product installed on Aircraft that falls into one of the following categories: (a) Product performance and reliability information; (b) summary and detailed shop findings (including teardown, functional test, and corrective action reports) on Product; (c) maintenance data on Product; (d) non-conformance data relating to Product; (e) service bulletin incorporation; (f) component message data on Product; and (g) health data that describes state, condition, and performance that is generated or received by Product installed on Aircraft.
-Boeing Entities may use and disclose Product Use Information and analysis thereof in Boeing Materials, products, and services, provided that Seller identification information is removed.
+Boeing Entities may use, disclose and create derivative works of Product Use Information and analysis thereof in Boeing Products, Services, and Materials provided that Seller identification information is removed.
 Boeing Entities may use and disclose Product Use Information as Boeing determines to be reasonably necessary to comply with legal and regulatory requirements, commitments and processes.

 Appointment of Designees.

-This Section 28.11 does not apply to Boeing Designed Products.

-Boeing may appoint designees to act on its behalf and receive the benefits and rights under some or all of the provisions of this Section 28 to provide Spare Parts, Repair, Overhaul, modification, retrofit, Training Device support, and other services.
-Boeing will provide Seller Written Notice of such designees outlining the support obligations.
+Boeing Entities may appoint designees to act on their behalf and receive the benefits and rights under some or all of the provisions of this Section 28 to provide Spare Parts, Repair and Overhaul, Training Device support, and other services.
+Boeing Entities will provide Seller Written Notice of such designees outlining the support obligations.

 Repair and Overhaul.

-This Section 28.12 does not apply to Boeing Designed Products.

-Repair Stations.

-Boeing may act as or establish its own Repair Stations.
-Notwithstanding anything else contained herein, Seller will provide to Boeing all technical documentation, engineering data, and reasonable support required to operate a Repair Station.

-Products Returned for Repair, Overhaul, and Modification.

-Seller appoints Boeing Entities as its exclusive administrator of Repair, Overhaul, and modification of Product listed in Table 2.3 of Attachment 1 of this BSCA.
-Seller will send to Boeing any inquiries related to Repair, Overhaul, and modification of Product.
-Seller will not conduct Repair, Overhaul, and modification services without Boeing’s prior written approval.
+28.12.1 Repair and Overhaul Support

-Seller will maintain the capability to perform all authorized, necessary, and applicable Repair, Overhaul, modification, inspection, and testing required to return the Products to a Serviceable condition or upgrade for service bulletins.
+28.12.1.1 Unless previously approved by Boeing via Written Notice or as specified in Table 2, Table 2.1 or Table 2.4 of Attachment 1 of this BSCA, Seller will maintain the capability to perform all authorized, necessary, and applicable Repair and Overhaul, required to return the repairable Products to a Serviceable condition.
+Seller will obtain written approval from applicable Boeing Entities prior to subcontracting any work performed in support of Boeing Entities and Seller will ensure that its Supply Chain complies with the obligations imposed upon Seller hereunder.

-Seller will provide Repair, Overhaul, and modification services to Boeing.
-The Spare Parts Price and Labor Rate charged to Boeing for Repair, Overhaul, and modification completed by Seller will be the price set forth in Table 2 of Attachment 1 of this BSCA, “In Service Prices” and in effect on the date the Order is placed.
+Seller will provide Repair and Overhaul services to Boeing Entities.
+The Spare Parts Price and Assembly Labor Rate charged to Boeing for Repair and Overhaul completed by Seller will be the price in effect on the date a Boeing Entity issues an Order, as set forth in Table 2, Table 2.1, or Table 2.4 of Attachment 1 of this BSCA.

-Upon receipt of a non-Serviceable Product from Boeing, Seller will conduct a full test and evaluation to determine the Repair or Overhaul required to return the Product to a Serviceable condition and notify Boeing in accordance with Section 28.12.4.
+Upon receipt of a non-Serviceable Product from Boeing Entities, Seller will conduct a full test and evaluation to determine the Repair and Overhaul required to return the Product to a Serviceable condition.

-If Boeing requests Seller to complete any Repair, Overhaul, modification, inspection, or testing of Products, then Seller will (a) complete such request, (b) if applicable, incorporate all service bulletin modifications which do not impact Product interchangeability or usage, and (c) furnish the appropriate airworthiness tag to Boeing, which will be in the FAA required documentation or EASA equivalent documentation reflecting dual certification acceptable to the applicable aviation regulatory authorities as specified in the Order.
+If, after receipt of Seller’s notification identified in Section 28.12.3.1 of this BSCA and a Boeing Entity requests Seller to complete any Repair and Overhaul of Products, then Seller will (a) complete such request, (b) if directed by Boeing Entity as applicable, incorporate all service bulletin modifications which do not impact Product interchangeability or usage, and (c) furnish the appropriate airworthiness tag to Boeing, which will be in the FAA required documentation or EASA equivalent documentation reflecting dual certification acceptable to the applicable aviation regulatory authorities as specified in the Order.

+Notwithstanding anything else contained herein, Seller will provide Boeing Entities all technical documentation, engineering data, and reasonable support required for Boeing Entities to operate a Repair Station.

 Conditions of Delivery Terms.

-Seller will identify jurisdictions in which it proposes to engage in Repair, Overhaul, or modification activity for Boeing.
-Boeing and Seller will determine in accordance with the paragraph below whether Seller or Boeing will be the importer or exporter of record (IOR/EOR) in each such jurisdiction.
+Seller will identify jurisdictions in which it proposes to engage in Repair and Overhaul for Boeing Entities.
+Boeing Entities and Seller will determine in accordance with the paragraph below whether Seller or Boeing Entities will be the importer or exporter of record (IOR/EOR) in each such jurisdiction.